DEPI-DevOps/Materials/Topic 4 (Deployment and Release)/README.md

    - You may need to install docker on the machines, use Ansible for that as well.

-   - If you have trouble with AWS, run the playbook against 3 VMs or containers (provisioned with Vagrant or Terraform).
+   - If you have trouble with AWS, run the playbook against 3 VirtualBox VMs (provisioned with Vagrant or Terraform).